vineethkumarv/sv-wiki/Control-Flow.md

 ***

-## Blocking and non blocking statement -
+## Blocking and non-blocking statement -
 ### Blocking statement
-Blocking statements are assigned with = .
-It will execute one after the other in procedural blocks .
-Blocking statements are execute in a block in a sequential manner but when more than two procedural blocks , these statements will execute parallelly in the blocks and will not block the statements of other procedural blocks .
+Blocking statements are assigned with =.
+It will execute one after the other in procedural blocks.
+Blocking statements are executed in a block in a sequential manner but when more than two procedural blocks, these statements will execute parallelly in the blocks and will not block the statements of other procedural blocks.

 **Syntax** -
 `            variable_datatype variable name = value assign;`